 - a.
 Describe the sample - b.
-Reliability and validity of analysis methods
+Reliability and validity of analysis methods - c.
+Thematic results (often using the framework as a guide to presentation)

 8. Discussion

 - a.
 Overview: Focus of the study; Overview of the significant findings

 - b.
 Comparisons with framework and existing literature

 - c.
 Implications

 - d.
 Limitations of the study

 - e.
 Recommendations

 - f.
 Summary paragraph